singularityhub/singularity-hpc/docs/getting_started/installation.rst

 You'll next want to configure and create your registry, discussed next in :ref:`getting-started`.

-Generally, remember that your modules will be installed in the ``modules`` folder, and container recipes are nested in ``registry``.
+Generally, remember that your modules will be installed in the ``modules`` folder, and container recipes will come from the remote registry `shpc-registry <https://github.com/singularityhub/shpc-registry>`_ by default.
 If you don't want your container images (sif files) installed alongside your module recipes, then you can define ``container_base`` to be somewhere else.
 You can change these easily with ``shpc config``, as they are defined via these variables in the config: